pl3x-net/guithium/docs/integrations.md

 ## Integrations

-Here is a list of known plugins that utilize the Guithium API to provide their users a better experience.
+Here is a list of known plugins that utilize the Guithium API to provide their users a better GUI experience.

 | Plugin          |                                                                                                                                                             Links |
 |:----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------:|